-Better use of drives - When you add drives to a storage array, the storage management software automatically detects the drives and prompts you to create a single disk pool or multiple disk pools based on the drive type and the current configuration.
+• Better use of drives - When you add drives to a storage array, the storage management software automatically detects the drives and prompts you to create a single disk pool or multiple disk pools based on the drive type and the current configuration.
 If disk pools were previously defined, the storage management software provides the option of adding the compatible drives to an existing disk pool.
 When new drives are added to an existing disk pool, the storage management software automatically redistributes the data across the new capacity, which now includes the new drives that you added.
 The data in the volumes remain accessible when you add the drives to the disk pool.
 When you delete disk pool volumes, the capacity of those volumes is added to the total usable capacity of the disk pool and, therefore, can be reused.

-NOTE You have the option to manually create a disk pool, if you prefer not to proceed with the automatic disk pool creation process.
+Note: You have the option to manually create a disk pool, if you prefer not to proceed with the automatic disk pool creation process.

-- Reduced hot spots A host might access some drives in the volume group for data more frequently than other drives because of the sequential manner in which the data is written to the drives.
-This frequency of access to drives creates hot spots in the volume group.
-In a disk pool, the hot spots are significantly reduced because of the random manner in which the data is spread across a large number of drives.
+- Reduced hot spots A host might access some volume groups frequently because of a volume on the volume group with a high amount of random I/O. In a disk pool, the hot spots are significantly reduced because of the random manner in which the data is spread across a large number of drives.
 The reduction of hot spots in the disk pool improves performance of the storage array. - Faster reconstruction of data Disk pools do not use hot spare drives for data protection like a volume group does.
 Instead of hot spare drives, disk pools use spare capacity within each drive that comprises the disk pool.